Asteroseismology involves using the oscillation frequencies of a star to measure its internal properties.

 Tim Bedding is a professor of astrophysics whose research focuses on asteroseismology.
 He is interested in studying oscillations in many different types of stars, from Sun-like stars to red giants, using observations from NASA’s Kepler and TESS missions.

-Jason Drury is a final year PhD student studying the nominal Kepler open clusters through Kepler’s large “superstamp” images and Gaia data.
-His research has focussed on photometric, astrometric, and asteroseismic ensemble analysis of these clusters including membership determinations.
+Jason Drury is a former PhD student studying Kepler open clusters through “superstamp” images and Gaia data.
+His research has focussed on photometric, astrometric, and asteroseismic ensemble analysis of these clusters.
+He now works as a data scientist.

-Connor Jarvis is an honours student studying Delta Scuti stars, seeking to further understanding and perform mode identification on these stars.
-Connor has previously undertaken data analysis projects using Python studying the Kepler K2 light curve pipelines
+Connor Jarvis is a former honours student studying Delta Scuti stars, seeking to further understanding and performing mode identification on these stars.